alloy-d/short/trapped.markdown

 "Uh, yeah.
 This is entirely real."

 The acid trip theory had been shot down.
 That could hardly be good news.

-"And it sucks," the bench went on, grumbling to itself, "'cause you're annoying enough to deal with when you're *not* here in person."
+"And it sucks," the ottoman went on, grumbling to itself, "'cause you're annoying enough to deal with when you're *not* here in person."

 Later, he would look back and laugh at the thought of being insulted by the upholstery of his own brain.
 Now, however, he was beginning to